 g) what price does the government plan to charge the Ottawa Hospital as rent for the Sir John Carling site, known as site # 11 by the National Capital Commission.

-I believe that the Canadian Minister of Heritage was consulted by the Minister of the Environment because:
+The Canadian Minister of Heritage was probably consulted by the Minister of the Environment because:

 a.)
 The Experimental Farm is a National Historic Site of Canada.